Abdul Razzaq (cricketer): Early and personal life

+Cricket career

+Youth career

+Inspired by Wasim Akram to take up fast bowling, Razzaq’s breakthrough came on Pakistan Under-19s’ 1996 tour of the West Indies, where he took 17 wickets and contributed with the bat, cementing his rise to Pakistan’s senior side.

 International career

 Early career

-Razzaq made his One Day International debut in November 1996, against Zimbabwe, but had to wait just over three years to make his Test cricket debut for Pakistan, eventually doing so against Australia in Brisbane in November 1999.
+Abdul Razzaq made his One Day International debut in November 1996, against Zimbabwe, but had to wait just over three years to make his Test cricket debut for Pakistan, eventually doing so against Australia in Brisbane in November 1999.
 In the 1999–2000 Carlton and United Series, he rose to fame and was named man of the series for his all round performance.
-During a match in Hobart against India, Razzaq scored a half century and took five wickets.
+During a match in Hobart against India, Abdul Razzaq scored a half century and took five wickets.
 In the same tournament, he hit former Australian fast bowler, Glenn McGrath for 5 fours, which totalled to 20 runs in one over.
+In total, during the tournament, he scored 225 runs at 37.5 with a top score of 70 not out, and got 14 wickets at 20.78 with a best return of 5-48.

-Razzaq also performed well with the ball, his most noticeable stint was in the Coca-Cola Champions Trophy 1999 against Sri Lanka in Sharjah, October 1999.
-Pakistan were bowled out for 196, with Razzaq remaining not out on 7.
-However, Razzaq proved to be more than capable with his all round skills as he took his first five wicket haul, dismissing Romesh Kaluwitharana, Mahela Jayawardene, Suresh Perera, Chaminda Vaas and Chamara Silva to finish with match figures of 5/31, meaning that Sri Lanka were also bowled out for 196 resulting in a tied match, having once been at 157/2.
-Former captain Wasim Akram praised Razzaq's ability with the ball, citing that he was emerging to be one of the best all rounders in the world.
-Razzaq's astonishing nine-ball spell, which he took four for nought helped snatch a tie from what seemed a certain Sri Lankan victory, finishing as the man of the match for his performance.
+Abdul Razzaq also performed well with the ball, his most noticeable stint was in the Coca-Cola Champions Trophy 1999 against Sri Lanka in Sharjah, October 1999.
+Pakistan were bowled out for 196, with Abdul Razzaq remaining not out on 7.
+However, Abdul Razzaq proved to be more than capable with his all round skills as he took his first five-wicket haul, dismissing Romesh Kaluwitharana, Mahela Jayawardene, Suresh Perera, Chaminda Vaas and Chamara Silva to finish with match figures of 5/31, meaning that Sri Lanka were also bowled out for 196 resulting in a tied match, having once been at 157/2.
+Former captain Wasim Akram praised Abdul Razzaq's ability with the ball, citing that he was emerging to be one of the best all rounders in the world.
+Abdul Razzaq's astonishing nine-ball spell, which he took four for nought helped snatch a tie from what seemed a certain Sri Lankan victory, finishing as the man of the match for his performance.

 1999 Cricket World Cup

-Razzaq became a regular member of his national side during the 1999 world cup held in England.
+Abdul Razzaq became a regular member of his national side during the 1999 world cup held in England.
 During the event, he got the attention of selectors as he performed well both with the ball and bat.
 His brilliant performance with the bat came in the group match against Australia, where he went on to score his first half century making 60 runs in a long and stable partnership with Inzamam-ul-Haq, which helped Pakistan reach a defendable target of 275.
 Pakistan went on to win the match by ten runs and as a result qualified for the Super Six stage.
 With the ball, he made a brilliant performance against the tough West Indies national cricket team by taking three wickets for 32 runs having three maiden overs, which proved decisive for Pakistan at Bristol.